eerkela/bertrand/docs/source/motivation.rst

     >>> pd.Series([1, 2, 3]).dtype
     dtype('int64')

-If I request a value at a specific index of the series, it will be returned as an ``int64`` object, as expected:
+If we request a value at a specific index of the series, it will be returned as an ``int64`` object:

 .. doctest::